apache/camel-website/content/blog/2022/04/camel-karavan-0.0.14/index.md

 What's going on with Apache Camel Karavan?

 Karavan is progressing!
-The following cool staff was done since the last [post](/blog/2022/02/camel-karavan-0.0.12):
+The following cool stuff was done since the last [post](/blog/2022/02/camel-karavan-0.0.12):

 # REST API